frederic-perez/AmE-dictionary/data/dictionary.md

 __fulling mill__ _n_ A mill for fulling cloth as by means of pesties or stampers, which alternately fall into and rise from troughs where the cloth is placed with hot water and fuller’s earth, or other cleansing materials.
 __fullness__
 __fulminate__ _v_ /ˈfʌlmɪˌneɪt; ˈfʊl-/ __1__ (often foll by: against) To make criticisms or denunciations; rail. __2__ To explode with noise and violence.
-__fulsome__ _adj_ :two: /ˈfʊl səm, ˈfʌl-/ __1__ Offensive to good taste, esp. as being excessive; overdone: _fulsome décor._ __2__ Disgusting; sickening; repulsive: _fulsome mounds of greasy foods._ __3__ Expressing a lot of admiration or praise for someone, often too much, in a way that does not sound sincere.
+__fulsome__ _adj_ :three: /ˈfʊl səm, ˈfʌl-/ __1__ Offensive to good taste, esp. as being excessive; overdone: _fulsome décor._ __2__ Disgusting; sickening; repulsive: _fulsome mounds of greasy foods._ __3__ Expressing a lot of admiration or praise for someone, often too much, in a way that does not sound sincere.
 Excessively or insincerely lavish: _fulsome admiration._ _Our guests were fulsome in their compliments about the food._ _While most of the speeches expressed sincere appreciation for the outgoing CEO’s leadership, some were dense with fulsome and cringeworthy accolades._ __4__ Encompassing all aspects; comprehensive. __5__ Abundant or copious. _The photographs celebrate the island’s fulsome biodiversity._
 __fumarole__ _n_ A hole in a volcanic area from which hot smoke and gases escape.
 __fumble<sup>1</sup>__ _n_ _Cole returned a fumble 52 yards for a touchdown._
 __fumble<sup>2</sup>__ _v_ :four::hammer: _She fumbled a Lucky Strike from a pack and worked at a book of matches._ _I fumbled for two years._